 “We have capacity to run 1,000 tests a day, but so far the most we’ve needed to do in one day was around 300.
 In the vast majority of cases, we have results back with hospital staff within 24 hours.”

 The team developed an accurate test that could show whether there was actually virus in patient samples.
 This test can be used alongside similar tests that have since become available commercially.
 They have also shared the test protocol and even reagents with their colleagues at another Medical Research Council funded lab in The Gambia, Africa, and are hoping to share the methodology more widely by publishing it.

-Martin explains, “The first thing we did was send our colleagues in The Gambia enough reagents for 5,000 COVID-19 tests, as they were struggling to get hold of the reagents they needed.
+Martin says: “The first thing we did was send our colleagues in The Gambia enough reagents for 5,000 COVID-19 tests, as they were struggling to get hold of the reagents they needed.
 As demand is still increasing for them, they asked if we can provide kit for another 20,000 tests.
 We can help them without having any impact on our own testing capability so I’m trying to organise that now.
 About 2.5 million people live in The Gambia, so it’s about half the size of Scotland.
 With our help they can further expand their COVID-19 testing capabilities, by creating capacity at the MRC Unit The Gambia.
 It’s quite gratifying to know that the test we are sharing with them is going to help people in a whole other country.”